 In May of 2005, Copperhead’s client committee warned voters in the small town of Lyle, MN of this possible risk.
 Further, we warned them of the risk of losing their school district.
 With the help of many questionable voters who came down on Election Day from the Mower County seat, of Austin, MN, they ignored our client’s warnings.
 Proponents won that one, but now the community is losing – big time!
 The leading school board member and school Superintendent who pushed the proposal moved out of state (to a lower property tax cost state) a few years after it passed.
 As of April 2012, the recent school Superintendent has informed them, “If the [enrollment] trend continues downward, you will not exist in five years.”
 See here.

-Oh, and if you wondered about those "questionable voters" from Austin and how they could have possibly been able to vote, watch this video and you will see how corrupted same day voter registration has realy become in the state of Minnesota.
+Oh, and if you wondered about those “questionable voters” from Austin and how they could have possibly been able to vote, watch this video and you will see how corrupted same day voter registration has really become in the state of Minnesota.